probot/probot/docs/best-practices.md

 ### Never take bulk actions without explicit permission

 Being installed on an account is sufficient permission for actions in response to a user action, like replying on a single issue.
-But a app _must_ have explicit permission before performing bulk actions, like labeling all open issues.
+But an app _must_ have explicit permission before performing bulk actions, like labeling all open issues.

 For example, the [stale](https://github.com/probot/stale) app will only scan a target repository for stale issues and pull requests if `.github/stale.yml` exists in that target repository.

 ### Include "dry run" functionality

-A dry run is when a app, instead of actually taking an action, only logs what actions it would have taken if it wasn't a dry run.
-A app _must_ offer a dry run feature if it does anything destructive and _should_ offer a dry run feature in all cases.
+A dry run is when an app, instead of actually taking an action, only logs what actions it would have taken if it wasn't a dry run.
+An app _must_ offer a dry run feature if it does anything destructive and _should_ offer a dry run feature in all cases.

 For example, the [stale](https://github.com/probot/stale) app will perform a dry run if there is no `.github/stale.yml` file in the target repository.